sterlingx-io/Blockchain/README.md

-# SterlingX - Proof of Burn - Blockchain
+# Proof of Burn - Blockchain